-Judging by its ingredients alone, Original Pet Food Company Organic looks like an above average canned dog food.
+Judging by its ingredients alone, Original Pet Food Company Organic Dog Food looks like an above-average canned product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 53% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 22% for the overall product line.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical canned dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.

 Original Pet Food Company Organic is a meat-based canned dog food using a significant amount of beef and beef liver as its main sources of animal protein, thus earning the brand 5 stars.

 However, the company does not appear to provide a customer service phone number and does not respond to our emails.2